thienan11/MappingForSocialJustice/README.md

 Documentation for YOLOv8 can be found here: https://docs.ultralytics.com/modes/predict/

-## Need to Work On
+## TODO

 - Improving security through better blurring techniques:

-  - masking
+  - [ ] masking

-  - manipulate image pixels randomly
+  - [x] manipulate image pixels randomly

-  - do different filtering for different frames (pick the frames randomly)
+  - [ ] do different filtering for different frames (pick the frames randomly)

-  - eliminate number of frames to increase the protection of identity of individual without destroying their story (every 3 frame eliminated)
+  - [x] eliminate number of frames to increase the protection of identity of individual without destroying their story (every 3 frame eliminated)

-- Get image/video information:

-  - Check for detail information that may be hidden in jpg files or mp4 and mov
+- [ ] Check for detail information that may be hidden in jpg files or mp4 and mov

-- Explore which YOLO models is the best
+- [ ] Explore which YOLO models is the best